HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day2.md

 ## Practice
 - Create a GitHub portfolio site at github.io
-- Discuss and show differences between md language and HTML5 (right click CTRL click for Macs)
-- [W3Schools](http://www.w3schools.com/) offers individual lessons from which you can pick and choose
 - [Setting up GitHub hosting pages, github.io](https://guides.github.com/features/pages/) This page was updated in 2017 and works well.
-If students have trouble, they can also see annotations at [class GitHub Setup Guide](https://github.com/jacklule/DataViz-Syllabus/blob/master/GitHubSetUp.md), for setup without GitHub Desktop
+If students have trouble, they can also see annotations at [class GitHub Setup Guide](https://github.com/HaiyanJia-Lehigh/DataVisualization/blob/master/GitHubSetUp.md)
-- Scroll down on that same [page guide](https://guides.github.com/features/pages/) for instructions on editing the code for themes, such as changing the page title
+- Scroll down on that same [page guide](https://guides.github.com/features/pages/) for instructions on **editing the code for themes**, such as **changing the page title**
 - Remembering that the page eventually will be their GitHub portfolio, students should customize their pages in md language.
-Directions To Customize the GitHub.io Page can be found at our [class GitHub Setup Guide](https://github.com/jacklule/DataViz-Syllabus/blob/master/GitHubSetUp.md).
-For example, [my GitHub Page](http://jacklule.github.io/)
+Directions To Customize the GitHub.io Page can be found at our [class GitHub Setup Guide](https://github.com/HaiyanJia-Lehigh/DataVisualization/blob/master/GitHubSetUp.md).
+See GitHub portfolios from previous students for examples and inspiration.

 ## Resources
 - Also see, [Creating an HTML page](http://www.w3schools.com/html/html_intro.asp)